Where are they now? The six wingers Tony Pulis preferred to Serge Gnabry

-Northern Ireland international Brunt has transitioned from midfielder to more of a full-back in recent years, but he was an option in a wide midfield role during the 2015-16 season.
+Northern Ireland international Brunt would soon transition from midfielder to more of a full-back, but he was an option in a wide midfield role during the 2015-16 season.

 One of Gnabry’s younger rivals, McClean was in his mid-20s in the 2015-16 campaign, his first in an Albion shirt after joining from Wigan Athletic that summer.

 He missed just three games as West Brom pushed for a top 10 spot before falling away at the end of the season with a nine-match winless run.

 McClean moved on after relegation in 2018, joining fellow Championship side Stoke City, and has been one of their better performers during a generally torrid couple of years.

 The man who made way for Gnabry against Chelsea, McManaman was making his first West Brom start after a £4.75million summer move from Wigan.